AdaCore/gnatstudio/docs/users_guide/projects.rst

 by GPS.
 Most features of project files can be accessed without using GPS.

-The detailed syntax and semantics of project files is fully described in the GNAT Pro User's Guide and GNAT Pro Reference Manual.
+The detailed syntax and semantics of project files is fully described in the GNAT User's Guide and GNAT Reference Manual.
 Read these sections if you want to use the more advanced capabilities of project files that are not supported by GPS's graphical interface.